ayaohsu/RabbitMQ-Learning/README.md

 ![alt text](https://github.com/ayaohsu/RabbitMQ-Learning/blob/master/bin/AMQP-diagram.png)

 ### Architecture
-Connection: A connection is a TCP connection between your application and the RabbitMQ broker
+__Connection__: A connection is a TCP connection between your application and the RabbitMQ broker

-Channel: A channel is a virtual connection inside a connection.
+__Channel__: A channel is a virtual connection inside a connection.
 When you are publishing or consuming messages from a queue - it's all done over a channel
 ![alt text](https://github.com/ayaohsu/RabbitMQ-Learning/blob/master/bin/AMQP-architecture.jpg)

 ### 'Hello World'